scalameter/scalameter.github.com/home/gettingstarted/0.7/generators.md

 a `ChartReporter`.

 A special, caching, generator can be obtained by calling `cached` on a generator.
 This generator will not recreate the test input values each time the input data is traversed.
 Instead, it will create the data only once on first iteration and keep it cached afterwards.
 This is useful to avoid regenerating expensive objects like thread pools or database connections when only a few such objects are needed during the entire test.

+    class CachedGeneratorTest
-    class CachedGeneratorTest extends Bench.Regression {
+    extends Bench.OnlineRegressionReport {
       def persistor = new persistence.SerializationPersistor

       val sizes = Gen.range("size")(100000000, 500000000, 200000000)
       val parallelismLevels = Gen.enumeration("parallelismLevel")(1, 2, 4, 8)
-      val pools = (for (par <- parallelismLevels) yield new collection.parallel.ForkJoinTaskSupport(new concurrent.forkjoin.ForkJoinPool(par))).cached
+      val pools = (for (par <- parallelismLevels) yield new collection.parallel.ForkJoinTaskSupport(
+          new concurrent.forkjoin.ForkJoinPool(par))).cached
       val inputs = Gen.tupled(sizes, pools)

       performance of "foreach" in {